bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ### Monetary Stimulus and Restraint

 - Efects on AD: Monetary stimulus increases aggregate demand (AD) by lowering interest rates, while restraint reduces AD by raising them.
-- Policy lags and e!ectiveness: Monetary policy takes time to a!ect the economy due to delays in implementation and impact
+- Policy lags and effectiveness: Monetary policy takes time to affect the economy due to delays in implementation and impact

 ### Global Considerations
 - Global capital flows: Capital moves across countries seeking better returns, affecting domestic interest rates and investment.
-- Multinational corporate borrowing: Large global companies borrow in international markets to access lower interest rates, which a!ects their spending and operations worldwide.
+- Multinational corporate borrowing: Large global companies borrow in international markets to access lower interest rates, which affects their spending and operations worldwide.

 ### Real vs. Nominal Interest Rates
 - Anticipated inflation: Real interest rates are adjusted for inflation, unlike nominal rates, which are the stated rates.